Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If the only prayer you ever say in your entire life is thank you, it will be enough."
+> "Life is like playing the violin in public and learning the instrument as one goes on."
-> — **Meister Eckhart**
+> — **Samuel Butler**

 ---